NetroScript/Godot-RTLQueue/README.md

 ### Attributes which might be interesting

-* `paused` - Is set to true when the queue finishes, decides wether the queue is processed
+* `paused` - Is set to true when the queue finishes, decides whether the queue is processed
 * `previous_pages` - If enabled, contains the previous pages in an array (Array of Arrays)
 * `bbcodebuffer` - If append mode is enabled, this will contain all the raw bbcode_text, because append doesn't update it
 * `current_queue` - Items which are currently being processed, if you want to clear the Queue, you can set this to an empty Array